-- All Ferry markers are removed immediately when the Volga-Class River portion of the Dnepr becomes Ice - Ferries may only be used by the owning side.
+- All Ferry markers are removed immediately when the Volga-Class River portion of the Dnepr becomes Ice. - Ferries may only be used by the owning side.
 Remove them should the Pontoon unit be destroyed or forced to retreat by combat.

 1.5b Bridge Repair.
-A Combat Mode oriented Pontoon in a hex containing a hexside with a destroyed Volga Class progress.
-Repair is permanent (a Volga Class Bridge cannot be destroyed a second time under any circumstances).
+A destroyed Volga-Class Bridge can be repaired by a Pontoon unit in Combat Mode in the hex at either progress.
+Repair is permanent (a Volga-Class Bridge cannot be destroyed a second time under any circumstances).

-Bridge may repair it.
-Four turns are required to repair a bridge.
-Bridge Repairing markers are provided to track
+end of the bridge.

+Complete repair requires

+four turns.
+Bridge

+Repairing markers are

+provided to track

-• The Pontoon unit must be in the hex for an entire Movement Phase for that turn to "count" as one of the four turns of repair.
+The Pontoon unit must be in the hex for the entire Movement Phase for that turn to count towards repair.
 If interrupted, bridge repair progress is only halted, not lost.
-The bridge is complete at the start of the fifth Movement Phase.
-The Dnepr status as "Ice" or normal does not affect bridge repair in any way.
+The repair is complete at the start of the fifth Movement Phase.
+Progress is not affected by the Normal/Ice state of the